Fashion and 3D printing

 What is 3D printing?

-This is an umbrella term for a number of different techniques.
-Several technologies that make it possible to produce three-dimensional models from a computer.
-The design is done in computer aided design (CAD) software.
-The printing is done in different types of plastic, and as the days go by, new materials and combinations of new materials are developed that enable the production of parts in various industries: architecture, space, transportation, aviation, weapons, medicine, attempts to Production of food , tissues and biological organs (in the making, here is a new example right from our tiny country) and of course - clothes.
+This is a collective term for several different techniques.
+It encompasses technologies that allow for the creation of 3D models from a computer.
+The design is done using CAD software (Computer-Aided Design).
+The printing is done with various types of plastic, and as time goes on, new materials and material combinations are being developed, enabling the production of parts in various industries: architecture, space, transportation, aviation, weaponry, medicine, experiments to create food, tissues, and biological organs (still in development, here’s a new example from our tiny country), and of course – clothing.

 Coral dress (Anthozoa Dress) made of soft polymeric material, collaboration with Neri Oxman (Israeli American professor at MIT) (Neri Oxman), Voltage 2013 collection

-It is impossible not to mention in this context the talented fashion designer from the pioneers of high fashion in 3D printing: Iris Van Herpen.
+In this context, it’s impossible not to mention the talented fashion designer and one of the pioneers of haute couture in 3D printing: Iris Van Herpen.

-Iris Van Herpen, a Dutch designer with unprecedented designs who combines the most traditional materials with the most radical in her designs
+Iris Van Herpen, a Dutch designer with groundbreaking designs, combines the most traditional materials with the most radical ones in her creations.

-Van Harpen is a pioneer in the use of 3D printing as a technique for assembling clothes - starting in 2010, and is one of the most talented and innovative fashion designers.
-In her works she combines the most traditional materials with the most radical.
-Her work includes a special aesthetic, an interest in science and technology and she draws inspiration from the animal world.
+Van Herpen is a pioneer in using 3D printing as a technique for assembling garments – starting from 2010.
+She is one of the most talented and innovative fashion creators.
+In her work, she combines the most traditional materials with the most radical ones.
+Her creations feature a unique aesthetic, an interest in science and technology, and she draws inspiration from the animal world.

 Vanessa Friedman, New York Times